About Vibe Mill

 “The profession is being dramatically refactored as the bits contributed by the programmer are increasingly sparse and between.”— Andrej Karpathy, October 2025

 The kid pulling an all-nighter in a Cambridge dorm room, watching their backend die ten minutes before submission, is not the joke.
 The kid is the person being lied to.
 The career advice told them to do this.
 The university told them to put it on their resume.
-The hiring managers told them it was signal.
+The hiring managers told them it was valuable.
 Vibe Mill exists to make the lie undeniable.

 The longer version of this argument lives in THESIS.md.
-The operational rules that keep the mill from drifting toward a productivity tool live in ANTI_PATTERNS.md.
+The rules that keep the mill from drifting toward a productivity tool live in ANTI_PATTERNS.md.
 Both are public on purpose.
 A clone that strips the cemetery, the disclaimer, and the cost ledger produces a different system.
 It does not produce Vibe Mill.

 Vibe Mill itself was vibecoded.
 The orchestrator was built with Claude Code in pair-programming sessions; the thesis was written in conversation with Claude.
 The orchestrator’s design involved a human.
 The artifacts the orchestrator produces involve none.
 The distinction is the entire point.